Carcodee/Code-Game-Engine/README.md

 The main features are:

 - Async model loading.
-- HDR
+- HDR.
-- Bloom
+- Bloom.
-- Shadows
+- Shadows.
-- Imgui implementation
+- Imgui implementation.
-- instantiating objects
+- instantiating objects.
-- G-Frame buffer to render the light (not used in order to test other light techniques)
+- G-Frame buffer to render the light (not used in order to test other light techniques).

 Issues:

--Only supported for visual study, there is not premake or cmake implemented
+-Only supported for visual studio, there is not premake or cmake implemented.

--Some lib files are not downloaded with the project (GLEW lib files)
+-Some lib files are not downloaded with the project (GLEW lib files).